Enabling Neighbourhoods and Communities Fund

 The Enabling Neighbourhoods and Communities Fund is a Scottish Government fund worth £500,000 administered by Corra Foundation.

-Coronavirus has had a significant effect in the way we all live and work.
-It has impacted on how as neighbours and communities we connect and relate to each other.
-The purpose of the Enabling Neighbourhoods and Communities Fund is to provide small grants to community and voluntary groups across Scotland who are connecting and supporting people within their local community.
-The Fund aims to specifically reach groups who:
+The purpose of the Enabling Neighbourhoods and Communities Fund is to provide small grants to community and voluntary groups across Scotland who are delivering activities that connect and support people within their local community.
+The Fund aims to reach groups who:

-It is only available to groups that are rooted in their community, require a small amount of money, and have received little/or no emergency funding during the pandemic.
+It is only available to groups or organisations that are rooted in their community and who receive little or no funding from other sources.

 To view a list of community and voluntary organisations in receipt of Enabling Neighbourhoods and Communities funding as of March 2021 click here.